Poeciliopsis sonoriensis: Description

 The Yaqui topminnow has an elongated, slightly curved body with a rounded to squared tail fin.
 The female is generally 3 to 4.5 cm long, but may be longer.
 The male is smaller, generally under 2.5 cm long.
 The anal fin of the male is elongated into a copulatory organ used to inseminate the female.
-Along with other species of topminnow, Yaqui topminnow exhibit several relatively unique reproductive characteristics among fish: eggs are fertilized internally; the female can store sperm from several males in a special structure called the spermatheca, and can fertilize eggs for a prolonged period after receiving the sperm; the female can simultaneously carry a number of different broods at different stages of development; and they bear live young rather than lay eggs (Minckley, 1973; Miller et al.
+Along with other species of topminnow, Yaqui topminnow exhibit several relatively unique reproductive characteristics among fish: eggs are fertilized internally; the female can store sperm from several males in a special structure called the spermatheca, and can fertilize eggs for a prolonged period after receiving the sperm; the female can simultaneously carry a number of different broods at different stages of development; and they bear live young rather than lay eggs.

 During the breeding season, males may become jet black and exhibit aggressive breeding behavior, while others males may maintain the non-breeding coloration and attempt to mate inconspicuously with females.
 The female is tan or olivaceous with a pale belly and dark lateral band.

 The species is closely related to the Gila topminnow (Poeciliopsis occidentalis), and is sometimes treated as a subspecies.
 The Yaqui topminnow can be distinguished by its superior mouth, longer snout, and the pattern of lateral banding on the body of the female, which rarely extends anterior to the bases of the pelvic fins.